StevenMMortimer/salesforcer/README.md

 More Information
 ----------------

 Salesforce provides client libraries and examples in many programming langauges (Java, Python, Ruby, and PhP) but unfortunately R is not a supported language.
+However, most all operations supported by the Salesforce APIs are available via this package.
 This package makes requests best formatted to match what the APIs require as input.
 This articulation is not perfect and continued progress will be made to add and improve functionality.
-Most all operations supported by the Salesforce APIs are available via this package.
-The details on formatting, attributes, and methods are better explained by [Salesforce's documentation](https://developer.salesforce.com/page/Salesforce_APIs).
+For details on formatting, attributes, and methods please refer to [Salesforce'sdocumentation](https://developer.salesforce.com/page/Salesforce_APIs) as they are explained better there.

 More information is also available on the `pkgdown` site at <https://StevenMMortimer.github.io/salesforcer>.